 Most of Canada can get away with "fix the chip sometime this year."
 Calgary is different.
 Our weather doesn't give chips a chance to sit still.
-A chip that seemed small in August is often a 200 mm crack by January, and the difference in cost is the difference between C$70 and C$600.
+A chip that seemed small in August is often a 200 mm crack by January, and the difference in cost is the difference between $50 and $600.

 Here's how to think about timing — and why the cheapest window is almost always "right now."